introp-software/o365-moodle/local/o365docs/officemix_external_tool.md

   * After you have selected a mix, click Yes to confirm that this is the mix you'd like to use.
   * At this point, you should see the mix embedded within your course.

 Additional Resources
 ====================

-You can also refer to these Office Mixes for more information
+You may also refer to these Office Mixes for more information

   * <https://mix.office.com/en-us/Lti/UsingMoodle>
   * <https://mix.office.com/en-us/Lti/SetupMoodle>